“You get in life what you have the courage to ask for.” – Oprah Winfrey

 I think I came into this field somewhat on a whim.
 I worked in Recreation during undergrad as well as grad school and since I couldn’t decide where to take my career after I obtained my masters, and I absolutely loved working in Recreation, I decided to take my career down that path (not so easily laid out I might add).
 Once I got started in my first professional job, I was somewhat complacent.
 I knew I didn’t want to stay there forever, I knew I wanted to move back to the Pacific Northwest, and I knew that there would always be more to strive for than being a Coordinator.
 Although I have always had a couple of things on my work bucket list, it has only grown since starting a new job.
 And working with Richelle, we have developed a Bucket list of things that we want to accomplish while being in the same department.

 The keynote address by Ben put a new perspective on goal setting for me.
 In my experience, people can be scared to write down those big ticket goals.
 But they don’t seem so daunting when they are framed in a Bucket List.
 Writing them down is the first step!
-Putting them out there for your network to see is the next step – and maybe a first step in someone pushing you to accomplish the things you strive for.
+Putting them out there for your network to see is the next step – and maybe the first step in someone pushing you to accomplish the things you strive for.

 What’s on your career bucket list?